enonic/old-xp-doc/doc/developer/schema/input-types.rst

 A simple field for large integers.

 default
-  This element specifies default value, accepts longs only.
+  This element specifies a default value.
+The value can be any valid integer.

 .. _radiobutton: